|

 Forms

-• CF 31-"CalFresh Supplemental Form for Special Medical Deductions” is a recomended form and is used when:
+- CF 31-"CalFresh Supplemental Form for Special Medical Deductions” is a recommended form and is used when:

 Verification

 The household member must provide verification before any deduction can be applied to the CalFresh budget.
-If the applicant or recipient fails to provide required verification, the medical deductions should NOT be allowed.
+Medical deductions should NOT be allowed if the applicant or recipient fails to provide the required verification.

 Examples of various types of verifications are: